Nikil456/CS_2340_Greenplate/README.md

 # GreenPlate

-Click the link below to access our showcase for this project!
+Click the link below to access our showcase for this project.

 https://nikil456.github.io/2340EC/